** Bondmason review updated June 2nd 2017 **

 Does Bondmason Offer An Innovative Finance ISA?

-Interest is paid starting from the time your money is deployed into investments.
+Yes, interest is paid starting from the time your money is deployed into investments but not while yor money sits in queue.

 When Is Interest Paid?